-You need to know that cross website contamination is a common phenomenon.
+You need to know that cross-website contamination is a common phenomenon.
 It’s when a website is negatively affected by other websites within the same server due to poor isolation or account configuration.
-Once an attacker successfully injects exploit on one site, the infection can spread to all other sites on the same server.
+Once an attacker successfully injects an exploit on one site, the infection can spread to all other sites on the same server.

 You must change the default CMS config!!

 Most of the popular CMS applications can a little bit tricky from a security view for the end user.
 As the most common attacks on websites are entirely automated.
 So most of these attacks have to rely on users who have only default settings.

 So you can avoid a large number of attacks simply by not using the default settings of the CMS.

 Here are some points we recommend when deciding which extensions to install:

 - Last update of the extension: If the last update was more than six months ago, it is quite obvious that the developer has stopped working on it.
 Always use extensions that are regularly being developed/updated, because it indicates that the developer is working to plug any holes that might cause an infiltration.